ajthom90/kotlin-javatime-extensions/README.md

 }
 ```

-The library can also be called from Java if needed
+The library can also be called from Java if needed:
 ```java
 import com.andrewthom.kotlin.localdate.HolidayUtils;
 import com.andrewthom.kotlin.localdate.us.UnitedStatesHoliday;